 It’s the time of year for acceptances and waitlists.
-What should you do if you got waitlisted at the law school of your dreams?
+What can you do if you are waitlisted at the law school of your dreams?
 Below are seven tips you can follow to improve your chance of getting accepted off of a law school waitlist.

-Sometimes, getting waitlisted is harder than getting rejected, mainly because you find yourself in a position of limbo where you don’t know what to expect, with no firm yes or no status.
+Getting waitlisted is positive, right?!
+Yes, it is.
+The admission committee recognizes the strengths in your application.
+Unfortunately, in the middle of an application cycle, getting waitlisted is harder than getting rejected, because you find yourself in limbo.
+What can you expect with no firm yes or no status?
 While there are certainly things you can do to maximize your chances at getting accepted to a top law school off the waitlist, it is by no means a sure thing.
 Often, it just comes down to numbers, and there aren’t enough spaces for everyone, even highly qualified candidates.

 Think about what you believe the weaknesses of your application are before you take any further steps.
 What have you done that mitigates them?

 Don’t send correspondence that’s sloppy, rambling, or filled with errors.
 This is your last chance to make a good impression.
 Don’t blow it by being messy.